SirVer/ultisnips/docs/RELEASING.md

    git push origin <X.Y>
    ```

-   Pushing the tag does **not** create a GitHub Release — only the tag.

 3. **Create a GitHub Release from the tag.**
    - GitHub UI: Releases → "Draft a new release" → choose the tag.
+This
+     automatically attaches the right files to the release.
    - Title: `UltiSnips <X.Y>`.
    - Notes: paste the `version <X.Y>` section from `ChangeLog`.
-   - Publishing auto-attaches source `.tar.gz` and `.zip` assets.
+GitHub is picky
+     about markdown, so you need to do some manual editing.

 4. **Build the slim vim.org archive.**